 The Certificate issued confirms the assurance of the product claimed in the Security Target at the date of certification.
 As attack methods evolve over time, the resistance of the certified version of the product against new attack methods needs to be re-assessed.
-Therefore, the sponsor should apply for the certified product being monitored within the assurance continuity program of the BSI Certification Scheme (e.g. by a re-certification).
+Therefore, the sponsor should apply for the certified product being monitored within the assurance continuity program of the BSI Certification Scheme (e.g. by a re-assessment or re-certification).
 Specifically, if results of the certification are used in subsequent evaluation and certification procedures, in a system integration process or if a user's risk management needs regularly updated results, it is recommended to perform a re-assessment on a regular e.g. annual basis.

-In order to avoid an indefinite usage of the certificate when evolved attack methods require a re-assessment of the products resistance to state of the art attack methods, the maximum validity of the certificate has been limited.
-The certificate issued on 27 September 2017 is valid until 26 September 2022.
-Validity can be re-newed by recertification.
+In order to avoid an indefinite usage of the certificate when evolved attack methods would require a re-assessment of the products resistance to state of the art attack methods, the maximum validity of the certificate has been limited.
+The certificate issued on 14 May 2019 is valid until 13 May 2024.
+Validity can be re-newed by re-certification.